lizmat/articles/fall-cleanup.md

 ## Not fixed

 And then there were the issues that were simply still reporting an existing problem.
-Some of them, with the knowledge that I acquiered over the years, looked like easy to fix.
+Some of them, with the knowledge that I acquired over the years, looked like easy to fix.
 So I put in some effort to fix them.
 A non-exhaustive list:

 - allow `$:F` as placeholder variable with [`use isms`](https://docs.raku.org/language/pragmas#isms)
 - reduce number of [`Failure`](https://docs.raku.org/type/Failure) objects when numerically comparing non-numerical values